SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    The text above is actually technically correct, but the fact that this caused confusion suggests that I should revisit the wording.

+..
+TODO: note that you can use floating-point values with ranges too.

 If you don't need each value from the range, you can ignore the values by using an underscore in place of a variable name: